TheGameDeveloperNoob/articles/ARTICLES.md

 suspected of the murder of a couple in Devils Den State Park.
 He was then arrested.

-# Shooting at Bar in Anaconda, Montana.
+# Shooting at a Bar in Anaconda, Montana.
 (Aug, 1, 2025)
 Gunshots fired, thuds of bodies, and the screams of innocent people.
 Police found 4 people pronounced dead at the scene after a shooting at a bar in Anaconda, Montana.
 The shooting took place at approximately  10:30 AM.
 The current supect for the crime